 How to Calculate Acquisition Fees

-As described above, acquisition fees are expressed as a percentage, but the key to calculating it is to answer the question, “a percentage of what?”
-There are two options.
+Acquisition fees are expressed as a percentage, but the key to calculating it is to answer the question, “a percentage of what?”
+There are two options: total deal size and invested equity.

-The first option is as a percentage of total deal size, which is described above.
+The first option for calculating acquisition fees is as a percentage of total deal size, which is described above.
 With this method, the acquisition fee percentage is multiplied by the purchase price.
 For example, an acquisition fee of 1% on a deal size of $10,000,000 would be $100,000.

 The second option is for the acquisition fee to be assessed against invested equity.
 For example, a property with a $10M sales price could be financed with a loan amount of $7M and $3M worth of equity raised from limited partners.
 In this structure, the 1% fee is assessed against the $3M in equity, so it would be $30,000.